jeev20/CryptocurrencyAssetReporter/readme.md

 - The output .csv and .png files are stored in the "/output" folder.

 ## Preconditions
-Ensure you setup your Robocorp Lab instance to be able to run this robot in attended mode.
+Ensure you setup your VS Code and Robocorp extensions to be able to run this robot in attended mode.
-Clone this repository and ensure your RCC in Robocorp lab is connected to your python instance.
-Robocorp Lab will parse the conda.yaml file to install all dependecies for this project using pip.
+Clone this repository and ensure your RCC in VS Code and Robocorp extensions is connected to your python instance.
+VS Code and Robocorp extensions will parse the conda.yaml file to install all dependecies for this project using pip.

 ## Running the script